Sitting on a pile of points? Use them for a spring break vacation

-Here’s how to maximize your hard-earned points stash or credit card sign-up bonus to turn your spring vacation from a budget weekend trip into a luxury getaway — without breaking the bank.
+Here’s how to maximize your hard-earned points stash or credit card welcome bonus to turn your spring vacation from a budget weekend trip into a luxury getaway, without breaking the bank.

 How far can points and miles take you this spring?

-Points and miles can take you to the Caribbean, Europe, Hawaii and beyond, but really, your trip may depend on the points currency you have, especially if you want to use transfer partners.
+Points and miles can take you practically anywhere, but that all depends on the amount of rewards you have and the points currency you have, especially if you want to use transfer partners.

 American Express Membership Rewards

-Amex Membership Rewards points are worth 2.1 cents per point, according to Bankrate’s most recent points valuations.
-However, keep in mind that you’ll probably only get that value if you transfer them to some of the highest-value transfer partners (booking via the Amex travel portal means you’ll get 1 cent per point toward airfare and around 0.7 or 0.8 cents per point toward hotel bookings and other travel).
+Amex Membership Rewards points are worth up to 2.0 cents per point, according to Bankrate’s most recent points valuations.
+However, keep in mind that you’ll probably only get that value if you transfer them to some of the highest-value transfer partners.
+Simply booking via the Amex travel portal means you’ll only get 1 cent per point toward airfare and around 0.7 or 0.8 cents per point toward hotel bookings and other travel.

 Chase Ultimate Rewards